8a Certification – The Economic Disadvantage Narrative Explained

 Keep in mind that each 8(a) Application is unique and document requirements vary based upon the entity type and number of applicants.

-Among the many 8(a) business development program eligibility requirements, the applicant for 8(a) Certification must have an average AGI over the past three taxes years of less than $250,000.
+Among the many 8(a) business development program eligibility requirements the applicant for 8(a) Certification must have is an average AGI over the past three taxes years of less than $350,000.

 What is the definition of Adjusted Gross Income?

 Adjusted gross income (AGI) is a tax term for an amount used in the calculation of an individual’s income tax liability.
 AGI is calculated by taking the applicants gross income and subtracting their maximum allowable adjustments.
-AGI is the last number on the first page of the Form 1040.
+AGI is located on line Line 7 for 2018 personal taxes, Line 8B for 2019 Taxes and Line 11 for 2020 personal taxes.

 How do I determine my Adjusted Gross Income for 8(a) Certification Purposes?